sethuster/gridium/README.md

 ##### Gridium Configuration Options:
 `config.report_dir = '/path/to/automation/project'`: This setting tells Gridium where to write reports (i.e. Log files) out to.
 This could and probably will be changed at some point to eliminate some required Rspec.configuration options.
+`config.browser_source = :local` = This to use a local or remote (with grid) webdriver `config.selenium_log_level = 'OFF'`: This tells gridium which level to use for Selenium's loggingPrefs, which are then logged at the debug level.
 `config.target_environment = "Stage"`: This is a simple log entry to tell remind you which environment you're testing.
 `config.browser = :firefox`: This tells gridium which browser you will be testing.
 Only firefox is working currently.
 Future browsers to come.
 `config.url = "http://www.applicationundertest.com"`: Where's the entry point for your web application?